 | 5. | Scrutiny is blocked - Distractions & Diversions |

-By deconstructing propaganda, we break complex techniques into clear, accessible explanations that facilitate real-time recognition and analysis.
 This approach is grounded in inoculation theory, a psychological framework that draws an analogy to medical immunization.
-The theory holds that when people understand how propaganda and disinformation exploit cognitive shortcuts, emotions, and biases, they are better prepared to recognize and resist these tactics when confronted with them.
+The theory holds that when people understand how propaganda exploits cognitive shortcuts, emotional triggers, and biases, they are better prepared to recognize and resist these tactics when confronted with them.

 To evaluate the project's effectiveness, we have developed a series of assessments to measure how this